The School Backpack Project

 I began working on the Backpack project in 1999.
 At the time L.O.V.E.
 Inc (Love in the Name of Christ) was running the project.

 In 2003 they withdrew from the program and a new group God’s Grace in Action was formed.
 I joined the group because I did not want the Backpack Project to disappear.
-I was a GGIA board member and I started running the project in 2003.The Exchange Club was contributing about $250 a year to the project at that time.
+I was a GGIA board member and I started running the backpack project in 2003.The Exchange Club was contributing about $250 a year to the project at that time.
 There were also 17 churches that contributed school supplies and backpacks to the project.

-The year 2012 was the last year GGIA was part of the project The Exchange Club had been contributing about 2/3 of the supplies and most of the backpacks so we dropped the GGIA name on the budget and the backpack project became our project.
+The year 2012 was the last year GGIA was part of the project The Exchange Club had at this point been contributing about 2/3 of the supplies and most of the backpacks so we dropped the GGIA name on the budget and the backpack project became our project.
 We began “selling” backpacks at the auction around 2008.

 Toilet Paper Drive